sapphirecat/devproxy/README.md

 Redirect traffic for your production hosts to a development IP.

-# NOTICE

-Version 2 is under development.
-It will be published when ready at [devproxy2](https://github.com/sapphirecat/devproxy2/).
+# NOTICE: A SUCCESSOR IS AVAILABLE

+**Version 2 has been published** at [devproxy2](https://github.com/sapphirecat/devproxy2/).
+It supports Go 1.13 and newer in module mode.

-The main goal is to be able to use a TOML configuration to define rules, instead of compiling them into `config.go`.
+The main change is to be able to use a TOML configuration to define rules, instead of compiling them into `config.go`.
 I tried the Google Way, but I hate dragging around a toolchain to make minor updates.

 Version 1 will remain available as-is in this repository.
+It is expected to remain usable as long as Go supports `GO111MODULE=off` (i.e., when using GOPATH mode), although it is not tested rigorously.

 # DevProxy, in more words